Community Solar for Low- and Moderate-Income Consumers

 1:00pm — 2:00pm ET

-Guest speakers from Solstice will their efforts to develop new underwriting practices that might help moderate-income customers qualify for community solar, while keeping risk low for the large investors who provide the initial funding.
+Kelly Roache from Solstice discussed their efforts to develop new underwriting practices that might help moderate-income customers qualify for community solar, while keeping risk low for the large investors who provide the initial funding.

-Guest speakers from Alpine Bank will discuss a project in which the bank bought shares in a community solar project and donated them to a community organization, which in turn allotted the monthly bill credits to low-income households.
+David Miller and Noel Hansen from Alpine Bank discussed a project in which the bank bought shares in a community solar project and donated them to a community organization, which in turn allotted the monthly bill credits to low-income households.

-These presentations will be followed by a Q&A with the audience.
+These presentations were followed by a Q&A with the audience.

 - Kelly Roache, Senior Program Manager at Solstice